 How to Dink Pickleball From Backhand

 You can play pickleball in doubles or singles.
 It involves using a paddle to hit a ball over the net and into your opponent’s court.
 To properly execute backhand shots, you need to develop good coordination and body control.
-Here are some tips on how to drive pickleball from the backhand:
+Here are some tips on how to drive from backhand in pickleball.

 - Start by standing directly behind the baseline and keeping your weight centred between both feet.
 Make sure you have enough space for the swing of your racquet.